The sections below contain detailed information on how to manage your time more effectively.

 - List your tasks: write down all the things you intend to do that day.

 - Prioritise: decide what to do first.
-Assign each task high, medium or low priority - high priority tasks are those that absolutely must be done on that day, medium priority tasks are those which ought to be done that day, low priority tasks are nice-to-haves, which you can do if you have time after completing the As and Bs.
+Assign each task high, medium or low priority - high priority tasks are those that absolutely must be done on that day; medium priority tasks are those which ought to be done that day; low priority tasks are nice-to-haves, which you can do if you have time after completing the 'high' and 'medium' tasks.

 - Stick to it: don't immediately start anything new that comes up.
 If a new task does crop up, add it to the list and give it a priority.